Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input: Abstract

 \section{Abstract}

-The success of 6-DoF grasp learning using point cloud input is tempered by the computational costs resulting from their unordered nature and the pre-processing requirements to reduce the point cloud to a manageable size.
-These properties lead to their failure on small objects with relatively low point cloud cardinality.
-As an alternative to point clouds, this manuscript explores grasp generation directly from the RGB-D image input.
-The approach, called \textit{{\netName}(\netNameS)}, operates in perception space by detecting projected gripper keypoints in the image, then recovering their {\SE3} poses with a {\PnP} algorithm.
+The success of 6-DoF grasp learning with point cloud input is tempered by the computational costs resulting from their unordered nature and pre-processing needs for reducing the point cloud to a manageable size.
+These properties lead to failure on small objects with low point cloud cardinality.
+Instead of point clouds, this manuscript explores grasp generation directly from the RGB-D image input.
+The approach, called \textit{{\netName} {(\netNameS)}}, operates in perception space by detecting projected gripper keypoints in the image, then recovering their {\SE3} poses with a {\PnP} algorithm.
 Training of the network involves a synthetic dataset derived from primitive shape objects with known continuous grasp families.
 Trained with only single-object synthetic data, \textit{\netName} achieves superior result on our single-object dataset, comparable performance with state-of-art baselines on a multi-object test set, and outperforms the most competitive baseline on small objects. \textit{\netName} is more than 3x faster than tested point cloud methods.
-Robot experiments show high success rate, demonstrating its potential in actual, embodied application.
+Robot experiments show high success rate, demonstrating {\netNameS}'s practical potential.
+Code is available at:~\url{https://github.com/ivalab/KGN}.